wodny/aqi/Readme.md

 accurate data at least for the Warszawa-Komunikacyjna station.

-On the aqicn.org site you can find a very interesting [article][7] about differences between different scales -- specifically, the US EPA AQI and IJP used by WIOŚ.
+On the aqicn.org site you can find a very interesting [article][7] about differences between scales -- specifically, the US EPA AQI and [IJP][8] used by WIOŚ.

 Please check yourself and report bugs.
 Some calculated values differ a bit -- I suppose it may be due to a different averaging method or